Ada-Developers-Academy/core-pses/03/hamming.md

 Imagine working on software that analyzes mutations in DNA.

 Create a function named `hamming_distance` that calculates the number of differences between two DNA strands (aka two strings).
-This method should take in two different DNA strands of the same length as parameters.
-This method should have a return value of the number of differences between each string.
+This method should take in two different DNA strands as inputs and the return value should be the number of differences between each string.
+- Input strings are guaranteed to be non-empty and only contain the characters “G”, “A”, “T”, & “C”.
+- A hamming distance can only be calculated if the inputs are the same length.

 For example, given these two DNA strands (strings), `hamming_distance` should return `7` because there are 7 differences: